-If we use PluginExtraFieldsConfig (allow_override=False), then the site administrator can not override the configuration using the backend.
-Then every extra field must be specified by the configuration directive:
+If we use PluginExtraFieldsConfig (allow_override=False), then we can not override the configuration using the administration backend, but must specify all settings in it's constructor:

-Each Cascade Plugin can be configured to accept extra fields, such as an ID tag, one or more $\overline{\text{CSS}}$ classes or inlines styles.
+Each Cascade Plugin can be configured to accept extra fields, such as an ID tag, one or more CSS classes or inlines styles.
 It is possible to configure these fields globally using an instance of this class, or to configure them on a per site base using the appropriate admin's backend interface at: 'Start > django CMS Cascade > Custom CSS classes and styles > PluginExtraFields ':param allow_id_tag: If True, allows to set the id attribute in HTML elements. :param css_classes: A dictionary containing: class_names a comma separated string of allowed class names. multiple a Boolean indicating if more multiple classes are allowed concurrently. :param inline_styles: A dictionary containing: :param allow_override: If True, allows to override this configuration using the admin's backend interface.